 "Preventing errors in the outpatient setting: a tale of three states," E.M.
 Lapetina and E.M.
 Armstrong, 2002, Health Affairs, 21(4):26-39.

-"De-romanticizing black intergenerational support: the questionable expectations of welfare reform," K.B.
+"De-romanticizing black intergenerational support: the questionable expectations of welfare reform(link is external)," K.B.
 McDonald and E.M.
 Armstrong, 2001, Journal of Marriage and the Family 63(Feb):213-223.

 "Lessons in control: Prenatal education in the hospital," E.M.
 Armstrong, 2000, Social Problems 47(4):583-605.

 "Diagnosing moral disorder: the discovery and evolution of fetal alcohol syndrome(link is external)," E.M.
 Armstrong, 1998, Social Science and Medicine 47(12):2025-2042.